lennertderyck/vocate/README.md

 # vocate
-A microservice to notify people about a deployment
+A microservice to notify people about deployments

 - webhook
 - key